-Alyssa Ridley is an Individual Gifts Officer with the Northeast regional office in New York.
+Alyssa Ridley is a major gifts officer with the Northeast regional office in New York.

 Prior to joining Earthjustice, Alyssa completed her Masters in Biology at Miami University.
 During her Masters, she focused her research on the impact of transformative experiences in nature on environmental stewardship.
 Additionally, she spent five months in Paraguay researching Azara’s capuchin (Sapajus cay) and black-and-gold howler monkeys (Alouatta caraya) with Para la Tierra.

 Alyssa graduated from Tufts University with a B.A. in Psychology.
 She is originally from the suburbs of Worcester, Massachusetts.

 Earthjustice is the premier nonprofit environmental law organization.
 We wield the power of law and the strength of partnership to protect people’s health, to preserve magnificent places and wildlife, to advance clean energy, and to combat climate change.
 We are here because the earth needs a good lawyer.